Diversity Activities and Ice-Breakers

 Instructions

 Using a flip chart, list the changes that the group is going through.
-Get their input
+Facilitate a discussion on:

-Break the learners into small groups brainstorming groups.
+Break the learners into small groups and ask them to select a symbol.
 After their discussions, reassemble them into a large group and have them select a symbol.

 Connect The Dots